tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 and so may have real problems.

 [[OPEN ISSUE: Do we want this at all?]]

+[[ XXX-RLB: My opening offer would be to not change this at all.
+Just use the existing certificate types, but have the compression layer swap the cert_data in and out. ]]

 It may also be possible to slim down the Certificate message further, by adding a KeyID-based mode, in which they keys were just a table